Early Childhood Montessori Teacher Training Program

 Academic Component

-Held primarily during the summer, this phase includes approximately 300 instructional hours of in-person and online coursework.
+Held primarily during the summer, this phase includes approximately 300 instructional hours of coursework.
 Classes meet Monday through Friday, 8:00 a.m.–4:30 p.m.
 Additional seminars occur during the school year—either two Saturdays or one Wednesday afternoon per month (3:15–5:15 p.m.).

 Practicum Component